- Publisher: Curl Up Press

 Part 6: Marketing

-Key overarching marketing concepts.
-Book-based marketing including cover, back copy and sales pages on the distributors.
+Defining and reframing marketing so you feel more comfortable with it, as well as key overarching concepts.
+Book-based marketing techniques including cover, back copy and sales pages on the distributors.
 Author-based marketing around building your platform, and customer-based marketing around your niche audience and targeted media.
+[This is just an overview.
+For a whole book on marketing, see my ‘How To Market A Book‘.]

 Part 7: Financials